Theojkydbz/basic-portfolio/src/markdowns/Experiments/unique.md

 ![Welcome page of our EPO project](../../assets/unique/example.png)
 ![Welcome page of our EPO project](../../assets/unique/example3.png)

-It's nice to see a lot of difference between all the generated forms.
+<p class="marge">It's nice to see a lot of difference between all the generated forms.</p>

 ![Welcome page of our EPO project](../../assets/unique/example2.png)